chris-wood/chris-wood.github.io/_drafts/kolmogorov.md

 title: The Kolmogorov-Smirnov Test and RNGs
 ---

-During a recent Web crawl I came across the topic of pseudorandom number generators (PRGs).
+During a recent Web crawl, I came across the topic of pseudorandom number generators (PRGs).
 I've talked about ways in which they're implemented [in the past](http://chris-wood.github.io/2016/05/13/Native-PRNG.html).
-There are plenty of deterministic PRGs that can be used to stretch a small amount of randomness with sufficiently high entropy into a longer stream of bytes with comparable entropy.
+There are plenty of deterministic PRGs that stretch a small amount of randomness with sufficiently high entropy into a longer stream of bytes with comparable entropy.
 Nowadays, Bernstein's ChaCha20 seems to be the most widely used algorithm.
 You might ask yourself why ChaCha20 is so prevalent.
 One reason is that it's been thoroughly vetted as a secure stream cipher.
 And from a stream cipher, one can build a PRG.
 The process is simple: the key stream that's generated which would originally be XORed with some plaintext message is used as the PRG byte stream output.
 Clearly, the cipher is only secure if this byte stream is indistinguishable from random.
-So if the cipher is secure then we've essentially a cryptographically secure PRG (CSPRG).
-The only caveat is that the initial state must be kept secret;
+So if the cipher is secure then we have a cryptographically secure PRG (CSPRG).
+The only caveat is that the initial state must be secret;
 otherwise someone could easily determine future output of the PRG.
 When used in the Linux kernel, this state is the result of entropy collected from the environment.
 So it is effectively secret.

 ![A stream cipher as a CSPRG.](/images/stream_cipher_prg.png)

-For the sake of argument, assume we have a CSPRG $$G$$ that we want to use.
-Sadly, however, we do not trust its security proof.
+For the sake of argument, assume we have a (CS)PRG $$G$$ that we want to use.
+Moreover, even if we have a security proof, we do not trust it.
 (Bear with me...)
-Instead, we only believe the observed randomness from
+Instead, we only have faith in randomness that we can test.
-$$G$$.
 But how do we assess the randomness of $$G$$?
-Long ago (over two decades), George Marsaglia proposed a suite of statistical tests -- called the DieHard tests -- aimed at measuring the effectiveness of random number generators [1].
+Long ago (over two decades), George Marsaglia proposed a suite of statistical tests -- called the DieHard tests [1] -- aimed at measuring the effectiveness of random number generators.
 It included tests such as the "birthday spacings," "overlapping permutations," "minimum distance," and so on.
-While the Diehard tests are no longer suitable for assessing the randomness properties of $$G$$, it's a good place to start.
+While the Diehard tests are no longer suitable for assessing the randomness properties of PRGs like $$G$$, it's a good place to start.
 (Modern test suites include DieHarder [2], TestU01 [3], and the NIST suite [4].)

-Suppose the first test we want to run is the "minimum distance" one [5].
-This test works as follows.
+Suppose the first test we want to run is the "minimum distance" test [5].
+This works as follows.
 Let $$T = 100$$ be the number of trials we conduct for this test.
 For each trial, pick $$n=8000$$ random points in a square with sides of length $$10000$$.
 Then, find the minimum distance $$d$$ between each pair of points.
 The Python code to do this is below.